Surveillance Research Program Bulletin–Summer 2008

 The meeting also included the IMS Medallion Lecture, delivered by Professor Mary Sara McPeek, University of Chicago.
 "Dr. McPeek's lecture focused on genetic risk factors that predispose some people to a particular disease," said Dr. Tiwari.
 "She explained that technological advances have made it feasible to perform case-control association studies on a genome-wide basis."

 Aimed at developing and applying statistical and mathematical theory and methods to advance the biological sciences (such as agriculture, biomedical science and public health, ecology, environmental sciences, forestry, and allied disciplines), IBS is organized into several geographic divisions and smaller national groups.
 Its ENAR subdivision includes eastern parts of both the United States and Canada.
-Further information about IBS and ENAR can be found at https://www.biometricsociety.org/ and enar.org.
+Further informationcan be found on the IBS and ENAR websites.

 NCI is inviting applications for several positions within SRP, DCCPS.
 U.S. citizenship or permanent residency is required for Federal positions.
 The U.S. Department of Health and Human Services (HHS) and NIH are equal opportunity employers.
 For each position, send a letter summarizing your experience and interests and a complete CV, including the names of three references, by electronic mail to the listed contact.